Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Herding

 Though they aren’t usually working dogs these days, Corgis still have herding instincts.
 You may see them exhibit herding behaviors such as small nips and barks, and they like everyone to stay in a group.
-If one person gets up and leaves a group they may run after them and try to bring them back.
+If one person gets up and leaves, they may run after them and try to herd them back to the group.

-Needless to say, it’s not acceptable to herd humans.
-You may have to teach your Corgi the rules about what and what not to herd.
+It’s not acceptable to herd humans.
+You may have to teach your Corgi the rules about what they can and cannot herd.

 -